Get Tech Tips

 Keeping Volumetric Efficiency Up

-In order to improve VE, you must keep the compression ratio low.
-You can do this by keeping condenser pressure low, maintaining clean condenser and supply it with a cool condensing medium (proper temperature and flow of air or water across the condenser coil or condenser HX).
-You must also keep the evaporator pressure up, don’t run the evaporator pressure any lower than needed to do the job.
-Lower compression ratio allows the compressor to pump more lbs/min or lbs/hour through the system.
-Higher compression ratios reduce the compressor’s ability to maintain the desired mass flow rate.
+To improve VE, you must keep the compression ratio low.
+You can do this by keeping condenser pressure low, maintaining a clean condenser, and supplying it with a cool condensing medium (proper temperature and flow of air or water across the condenser coil or condenser HX).
+You must also keep the evaporator pressure up; don't run the evaporator pressure any lower than needed to do the job.
+A lower compression ratio allows the compressor to pump more lbs/min or lbs/hour through the system.
+Higher compression ratios reduce the compressor's ability to maintain the desired mass flow rate.

 Compressor Approved Application Range (operating range)

 Hermetic and semi-hermetic compressors are designed for specific evaporator temperature ranges.
-The range of evaporating temps varies by manufacturer and model and you will need to do some reading to be sure you have it right.
-Evaporator temperatures above maximum approved temperature results in motor overload; drawing excess amps and overheating.
-An evaporator temperature below the minimum approved application temperature will result in poor motor cooling due to a low lbs_hour flow rate.
+The range of evaporating temps varies by manufacturer and model, and you will need to do some reading to be sure you have it right.
+Evaporator temperatures above maximum approved temperature result in motor overload: drawing excess amps and overheating.
+An evaporator temperature below the minimum approved application temperature will result in poor motor cooling due to a low lbs/hour flow rate.

-Data sheets show compressor performance in its approved application range.
-Data may be shown in a table or as performance curves, these tables or curves will show : capacity mass flow rate, power and current.
-This can be used for design, proper commissioning and system diagnosis.
-Just keep in mind that the compressor when working properly is still at the mercy of system conditions, it is up to us to set it up for success.
+Datasheets show compressor performance in its approved application range.
+Data may be shown in a table or as performance curves.
+These tables or curves will show the following: capacity, mass flow rate, power, and current.
+These can be used for design, proper commissioning, and system diagnosis.
+Just keep in mind that the compressor, when working properly, is still at the mercy of system conditions; it is up to us to set it up for success.

 Compressor Amp Ratings